Dental Savings Plans

-Discount dental programs, whether advertised as a “plan” or a “card,” have prices so low that it gives many a consumer hesitation because their prices seem “too good to be true.”
+Dental savings plans, whether advertised as a "program" or a "card," have membership fees so low that it gives many a consumer hesitation because their prices seem "too good to be true."
 For example, there is one discount dental program (Careington 500) that charges only $8.85 a month.
 But what would such a small amount of money really buy?
 Is it fair to assume low-cost means low-quality?

 We’ll answer those questions along with: